Journals of the FOUNDATION PHOTOGRAPHY black and white

 Barbara Wolff – Amazonia

-Belém, the city in the south of the Amazon Delta, is not a paradise.
-Located below the equator, it receives twice as much rain as the banks of the Spree.
-Whether it is January or July, the thermometer climbs above 30 degrees almost every day and the nights hardly bring any cooling.
-All around is a perpetually green world in which the most bizarre animals wind around the most bizarre plants.
-This is the backdrop in which the photographer Barbara Wolff found her impressive subjects.
-People who do not resist this melancholic aura, but are part of it.
-Barbara Wolff's pictures suggest that the warm, humid and historical genius loci has taught Belém's inhabitants for generations that any attempt to separate one from the other is doomed to failure.
-A hint of apathy hovers over the black and white scenes, but it could just as well be described as enviable equanimity.
+Belém, the city in the south of the Amazon Delta, is no paradise.
+Located below the equator, it receives twice as much rain as the banks of the Spree River.
+Whether it's January or July, the thermometer climbs above 30 degrees Celsius almost every day, and even the nights bring little relief.
+All around, a perpetually green world, where the most bizarre animals wriggle around the most bizarre plants.
+This is the backdrop in which photographer Barbara Wolff found her striking subjects: people who don't resist this melancholic aura, but are part of it.
+Barbara Wolff's pictures suggest that the warm, humid and history-rich genius loci has taught Belém's inhabitants for generations that any attempt to separate one from the other is doomed to failure.
+An air of apathy hovers over the black-and-white scenes, but one that could just as easily be described as enviable equanimity.

 Text by: Andre Meier

-Number of pages: 32 pages, 16.5 x 23 cm portrait format, 27 illustrations in duplex printing
+Number of pages: 32 pages, 16.5 x 23 cm portrait format, 27 illustrations in duplex print

 Limited edition: 300 copies